5 Goal-Setting Mistakes to Avoid at All Costs

 3. Being Too Vague

 How will you know when you’ve reached your goal?
 What will success look like in the end?
-You want to make your finish line clear so you know exactly when you can start celebrating.
+You want to make your finish line clear, so you know exactly when you can start celebrating.

 Quotes about Goals, Getting Started, and Investing Time in Your Dreams - “No desired achievement is gained without any goal setting.” – Wayne Chirisa | achievement quotes | inspirational quotes | motivational quotes

 Vague goals can’t be accomplished.
-In fact, vague goals aren’t even goals–they’re ideas.
+Vague goals aren’t even goals–they’re ideas.

 Failing to follow the SMART goal formula is a big mistake when it comes to goal setting that can leave you spinning your wheels.
-SMART goals give you a blueprint for the specific objectives you need to accomplish in order to make progress toward your goal.
+SMART goals give you a blueprint for the specific objectives you need to accomplish to make progress toward your goal.

 Let’s look at some examples of goals that do not follow the SMART goal formula so you can know what types of mistakes you should be looking out for: